 With this proud history in mind, we are quite optimistic about the future of UConn Psychiatry.
 Some very good changes are coming.
 Already underway and continuing over the next five years, the campus will see the construction of several new buildings and the renovation of older buildings as a result of the state’s Bioscience Connecticut program.
-Last year saw the completion of the Jackson Laboratory’s new Genomic Medicine research facility.
+In 2014, we saw the completion of the Jackson Laboratory’s new Genomic Medicine research facility.
 UConn/Jackson Lab faculty will address issues of personalized medicine in several areas of medicine, including mental illness and the addictions.
-This year, UConn Health will open the Outpatient Pavilion, where psychiatry faculty and trainees will work on multidisciplinary primary care, geriatrics and medical specialty teams.
-Next year will see the opening of a new inpatient bed tower for John Dempsey Hospital.
+In 2015, UConn Health opened the Outpatient Pavilion, where psychiatry faculty and trainees work in multidisciplinary primary care, geriatrics, and medical specialty teams.
+This year we will see the opening of a new inpatient bed tower for John Dempsey Hospital.
 These changes in the campus and the school will allow our department to continue to deliver cutting edge treatments to our patients, to provide high quality education to our students, and to be innovative in our research programs as we go forward.